csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ```
 As long a host accessor is valid the data can not be accessed by other means.
 When they are destroyed the program can proceed with further calculations on host or devices.
 ## II.
 Memory management using Buffer and Accesors and `nd_range" Launching
-In the previous taks it was used a basic, simple way to launch kernels.
+In the previous task a basic, simple way was used to launch kernels.
 This could be enough for many applications, but the `range` class is quite limited.
 It does not allow to use lower level features, like local share memory, in-work-grgoup  synchronizations or use the in-work-rgoup local index.
 In many cases (like matrix-matrix multiplication) more control is needed.

 The axpy calculation does not need notions of locality within the kernel, but for its simplicity is a good exercise to familiarize with the syntax.